Doug & Joyce

-The Erdmanns go way back with White Pine—to its beginning!
+Doug and Joyce (whose last name, and full organizational name, are not mentioned for security reasons) go way back with White Pine—to its beginning!
 Three couples met in their living room for Bible study, with a heart to start a new church for the communities north of Portland.
 After the church was planted in 2001, Doug served as an elder and as a leader of a men’s discipleship group.
 Joyce ministered to women, leading a mother’s prayer group and Bible study.
 During those same years Doug worked for The Navigators, a ministry focused on reaching non-Christians and discipling them.
-In 2009, the Erdmanns moved to Singapore, where Doug led the Navigator work for seven years.
-They were then asked to move to the Navigator Headquarters in Colorado so that Doug could serve as an Associate Field Director, helping lead all Navigator ministries across the U.S. Whether in this country or overseas, the Erdmanns are motivated by Jesus’ Great Commission, to “make disciples of all nations” (Matthew 28:19).
+In 2009, they moved to Singapore, where Doug led the Navigator work for seven years.
+Returning to the U.S., Doug became the president and CEO of REI, an organization that sends people to closed countries to build their people and their nations both practically and spiritually.
+Joyce actively assists him in his work.
+For more information about REI, visit reiinc.org.

 Straight Ahead Ministries